arifian853/vite-gh-pages/README.md

 ---

-And that's it, thanks for reading this damn long tutorial.
+And that's it, thanks for reading this long tutorial.
 Feel free to correct my grammar mistakes or a wrong steps.

 Thank you :)